sdenier/Articles/git_in_10_minutes.md

 ![Branch Merge in a Graph](graph_merge.png)
 When time has come to merge two branches together, Git creates a commit with two parents.
 The result is that the history is now a directed graph of commits.

 The concept of graph to represent the history of a project seems like pretty intuitive, even an obvious choice.
 You might be surprised by the fact that not all revision control tools use a graph as a first class representation.
-For example, Subversion works with independent directory-trees to represent branches and only stores branch/merge as meta-data: the lack of a full graph representation leads to some problematic merge cases.
+For example, Subversion works with independent directory-trees to represent branches and only stores branch/merge as meta-data: the lack of a full graph representation makes it difficult to follow merge history in SVN.

 But more importantly, the history graph allows us to compute the difference between any two states - which leads us to the next concept: changeset.